DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Access to your own hardware and a graphics tablet for use outside of college is advantageous but not essential.

 Yes.
 Written work is integrated into the projects you undertake.
 You will need to annotate, analyse and evaluate your work and the work of others.
 All of this writing is reflective of your thoughts and opinions, we are looking for insight into your thinking, this isn't about exam style questions, it's about articulating what is in your mind.

 Within the introductory period, you will work on many small tasks that fit under 3 specialisms, Branding/Advertising, Editorial Design and Illustration/Animation.
 This is in order to develop broad creative skills to use as a foundation.
 Once you begin your 'Personal Investigation' the possibilities then open up and you have control of what direction to pursue for further study.
 During this time you will be given clear guidance and advice to help you achieve your newfound goals but fundamentally, the choice is yours.

 To some degree, yes.
 You will not be expected to draw lifelike objects or studies into the human form but this is an art based course and drawing is helpful for recording observations, exploring ideas and communicating designs.

 Not in every instance.
 It is preferred if you have studied a creative subject at GCSE and achieved at least a grade 4.
 If so, you will be a suitable recruit for the A-Level in Graphic Communication.
 If you have studied Graphics in addition, that's a bonus!
 Anyone who has not will need to evidence some skill and proficiency and supply a portfolio to be reviewed by the course leader.

-Absolutely, you will be expected to spend at least four and a half hours a week developing your project work.
+Yes, but once your coursework begins, Absolutely.
+At that point, you will be expected to spend at least four and a half hours a week developing your project work.
 You will also have the opportunity to enhance your skills with extension activities and project related homework.